TACC/Lmod/docs/source/010_user.rst

 will list for any modulefile where the name contains the string "cc".

-Modulefiles can have a description section know as "whatis".
+Modulefiles can have a description section known as "whatis".
 It is accessed by: ::

    $ module whatis pmetis